bgotink/IngressIdentity/README.md

 # Ingress Identity

 This project contains a browser extension to show ingress account information on a player's Google+ profile.
-It currently supports Google Chrome and Safari and Firefox.
+It currently only supports Google Chrome.

 ## License